itsap159/react-blog-app/README.md

 #### Step 7: Start the Frontend

-Now create a .env file in the root directory and add the backend port to this file.
+Now create a .env file in the root directory and add the backend port to this file(if a PORT number has been added to the \backend\.env file or not needed).
 You can refer the .env.example file for reference.

 Start the frontend server on port 3000(default)(may be different if some other port is used):